rackerlabs/rackspace-how-to/content/rackspace-email/email-access-options-during-an-email-migration.md

 ---
 permalink: email-access-options-during-an-email-migration/
 audit_date:
-title: Email access options during an email migration
+title: Email access options when migrating to Rackspace
 type: article
 created_date: '2013-12-04'
 created_by: Milton Prado
-last_modified_date: '2016-01-18'
+last_modified_date: '2016-12-01'
-last_modified_by: Kyle Laffoon
+last_modified_by: Stephanie Fillmon
 product: Rackspace Email
 product_url: rackspace-email
 ---

-Although it is common to set up email clients such as Outlook after a migration, Rackspace mailboxes can be accessed at any time after they are created.
+When migrating from your current email host to Rackspace, it is common to set up email clients such as Outlook after a migration is completed.
+Rackspace mailboxes, however, can be accessed at any time after they are created.
 Accessing the mailbox does not interrupt a migration in process.

 Users who prefer Webmail can log in via the [Rackspace Webmail URL](https://apps.rackspace.com).